lynnleelhl/InfinitePageView/README.md

 # InfinitePageView
-a simple infinite page scroll view
+A simple infinite page scroll view
 ### Get started
-clone this git and run the demo, you'll see how to use InfinitPageView!
+Clone this git and run the demo, you'll see how to use InfinitPageView!